ananthuksanthosh/office-network-simulation/README.md

 Firewall functionality is implemented using extended Access Control Lists (ACLs) on the Core Router (Cisco 7200).

+🔒 Security Rules

 - Admin network has full access to all networks
 - Office and customer networks are restricted from accessing admin network
-- Unauthorized traffic is blocked using ACL rules
+- Unauthorized traffic is blocked at the router level
-- ACL applied on router interfaces to control traffic flow
+- ACLs are applied on interfaces to control inbound traffic

+This ensures that sensitive systems remain protected while maintaining necessary communication.

 ---

 🧪 Verification & Testing

+The network was tested to validate connectivity, security, and functionality.

 ✅ Internal Communication

-Office devices communicate successfully
+All office devices successfully communicate with each other
 Example: HR → IT → FIN

 Screenshot: "network-working.png"

 ---

-🚫 Firewall Block
+🚫 Firewall Block (Unauthorized Access)

-Unauthorized access to admin is blocked
+Attempts to access the admin network from other networks are blocked
+Displays: “Communication administratively prohibited”

 Screenshots: